My areas of interest include computers, audio recording technology and studio setups, and any kind of hardware in between.

 You'll see the laser light dance and move as the person talks.
 If you've done it right, it should create some crazy patterns as the vibration subsides.
 It's a cool thing to do with a laser pointer, and it's a fun experiment for kids to play with.

 Alternatively, you can attach a mirror to the front of a speaker, and aim the laser pointer's beam at the mirror as music plays.
 It should have a similar effect.

 Be sure to avoid any laser-eye contact with the person shouting into the tube!

 5) Fog Machine Fun With a Laser Pointer

 A great way to take full advantage of the 'cool factor' of your laser pen is to invest in a fog machine!
 They use these things for events, performances and plays, but you can find some fairly inexpensive machines out there these days.

-This will also work on a foggy evening outdoors, or when there's a significant amount of dust in the air.
-In any event, fog beaming is a fun thing to do with your laser pen light.
+This will also work on a foggy evening outdoors, or in areas where there's a significant amount of dust in the air.
+Regardless of where you do it, fog beaming is a fun thing to do with your laser pen light.

-Another cool thing to do with a laser pointer is to attach it to a BB Gun or airsoft, much like a laser sight.
+Another cool thing to do with a laser pointer is to attach it to a BB gun or airsoft rifle, much like a laser sight.

 It's a great way to work on your marksmanship, and it's fun to feel like a SWAT team member every once in a while.
 They do make dedicated laser sights for airsoft guns and they work really well.